Troubleshooting: Picture does not fit my screen

 Some of the reasons why your picture may not fit on your screen:

 - You are viewing an older SD program on an HDTV.
 This is easily noticeable by the black borders around the image.
-This is how the program is broadcasted and not due to improperly setting aspect ratio* on your TV or receiver so no action is needed here.
+This is how the program is broadcasted and not due to improperly setting aspect ratio* on your TV or set-top box so no action is needed here.
 Once the program is over and an HD one plays immediately after, the black borders will go away.

 If you have an older SD/non-HD TV: